AlexKurta/generator-webpack-config/README.md

     * some validation for generator inputs (although e.g. always checking for existence of a file beforehand can and should be debated)
     * ability to extend the generator
     * populate resolve.alias object in webpack.config when using typescript (replicate paths from tsconfig.json)
+    * also try to remove no longer needed dependencies from package.json when generator configuration changes
+    * prettier code generation result
 * tests
     * don't run tests strictly once for production and once for development mode, but rather share more test code in this case to speed up test runs
     * some tests are still missing or incomplete